-A summary of the stakeholder process and how the stakeholder engagement was considered before finalizing the LCAP.
+A summary of the process used to engage educational partners and how this engagement was considered before finalizing the LCAP.

-Our stakeholders consist of teachers, parents, staff, board members, our Patriot Legacy Education Foundation, Parent Teacher Leadership Council, and DELAC.
-We consult our stakeholders by means of surveys, staff meetings, lead teacher meetings, administration meetings, and department head meeting, as well as through emails.
+Our stakeholders consist of teachers, parents, staff, board members, our Patriot Legacy Education Foundation, Parent Teacher Leadership Council, and DELAC and students.
+We consult our stakeholders by means of surveys, staff meetings, lead teacher meetings, administration meetings, and department head meeting, as well as through emails and parent connections.
 As a school, we review all of the feedback given to us by our stakeholders and use it to guide our decision making, and the writing and finalizing of our LCAP.

-A summary of the feedback provided by specific stakeholder groups.
+A summary of the feedback provided by specific educational partners.